TediSina/Embed-Discord-Bot/README.md

 # Embed Discord Bot

 A discord.py bot for custom embed messages.
-It uses discord.app_commands (slash commands).
-Please create your own config.py in order to store the TOKEN (str) and GUILD (int) constants which store their respective IDs (different to everyone).
+It uses discord.app_commands (slash commands).\
+Please make sure to change the config.py constants in order to store the TOKEN (str) and GUILD (int) constants which store their respective IDs (different to everyone) and STATUS (discord.Status) & ACTIVITY (discord.Activity) constants.